dreamchef/obsidian-wiki/use case testing.md

-#software-development t
+#software-development
 # use case testing
-uses scenarios, interactions between actors and system, to ID gaps which would otherwise not be found
+uses scenarios - interactions between actors and system, to ID gaps which would otherwise not be found

-- help to define scope of [[Acceptance Testing]]
+This helps to define scope of [[Acceptance Testing]].